‘Stranger Things’ Can’t Go On Forever: Why The Duffer Brothers Will End Their Hit Series After Season 4

 “They’re going to have to get the f**k out of this town.
 It’s ridiculous!”

-Ross Duffer even had reservations about a Stranger Things season 2—at least title-wise.
+Ross Duffer even had reservations about a Stranger Things Season 2—at least title-wise.

-“I told Matt, ‘I don’t want to call it season two, ‘” he revealed.
+“I told Matt, ‘I don’t want to call it season two,'” he revealed.

 “I just want it to feel like a movie sequel.
 If you have a successful movie, No. 2 is always a little bit bigger.”